We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - a persistent cough

 Dumping syndrome is a condition where food moves from the stomach to the bowel too quickly.
-It often occurs after weight-loss surgery.
-It can cause loose stools and diarrhea.
-Other symptoms include:
+It often occurs after weight-loss surgery and may cause symptoms like:

 - abdominal pain